Plumsail/helpdesk-docs/Common/How To/Configure assigning based on forwarding address.rst

-Configure assigning based on forwarding address
+Assign ticket based on forwarding address
 ###############################################

 In HelpDesk ticket system you are able to `create multiple help desk instances`_ and configure forwarding for every mailbox you have.
 In case you'd like to keep all tickets from several mailboxes in one place, you can configure assigning based on forwarding address.